Nutty Putty Cave: Before and After the Tragic Death of John Jones

 Advertisement

-More than a decade after the unfortunate accident, we spoke to a pair of experienced Utah cavers about what it was like to explore Nutty Putty Cave, the history and geology of the cave, and how the 2009 incident impacted the local caving community.
+More than a decade after the unfortunate accident, we look at what took place that day and get insights from a pair of experienced Utah cavers about what it was like to explore Nutty Putty Cave, the history and geology of the cave and how the 2009 incident impacted the local caving community.

 'A Crawly Little Cave'